I shot an elephant in my pajamas.

 Grammar Girl here.

-Today, Bonnie Trenga is going to help us take a break from serious grammar and instead delve into the world of comedy—some intentional, some not.
+Today, Bonnie Mills is going to help us take a break from serious grammar and instead delve into the world of comedy—some intentional, some not.
 Groucho Marx said it best: “One morning I shot an elephant in my pajamas.
 How he got into my pajamas I’ll never know” (1).
 I’m sure you thought that was funny, but did you ever consider why it’s hilarious?

 Prepositional Phrases and Misplaced Modifiers